 In the case of an extremely serious and/or extended illness (beyond 3 days per semester) or an unusually difficult and/or dire personal situation, a student may require additional time away from the program.
 These cases will be handled on an individual basis and must be discussed with the BScPA Program Director or with the Office of Learner Affairs (OLA), as soon as possible.
-A Petition for Consideration of Prolonged Absence or Missed Examination/Required Assessment form may be required.
-The Petition for Consideration form is available on the BScPA Program Website and linked to the PA Program course shell on Quercus.
+A Petition for Consideration for Consideration form is available on the BScPA Program Website and linked to the PA Program course shell on Quercus.